Author has written 4 stories for Harry Potter.

 I am an American woman who loves to write, but has always had to do it as a hobby because it doesn't pay the bills.
 I've been a teacher, a women's healthcare administrator, and a graphic designer, but none of these have ever felt as right as writing always has.
-Someone once repeated a quote from a well known author, whose name I did not retain, but the quote stayed with me.
-"A writer is always writing.
-Just because there's no pen in hand, doesn't mean there's no story being told," or something like that.
-I've never been able to physically write daily as a discipline, but I'm always playing with characters in my head.
+There are lots of ways to "write."
+I've never been able to physically do so on a daily basis as a discipline, but I'm always playing with characters in my head.
 Sometimes they're my own, and sometimes they're someone else's.

-I found out in 2006 that the weird thing I constantly do in my head is called fanfiction, after I'd stumbled upon my first HP fanfic.
+I stumbled upon my first HP fanfic in 2006 and found out that the weird thing I constantly do in my head is called fanfiction.
 Such a relief to know that I'm not as freaky on the inside as I've always imagined myself to be!
 I've been writing fanfics in my head since my earliest memories of childhood.
 I just love a good character ensemble, and especially love when a storyteller leaves gaps in the plot that I have to flesh out for myself.
-I've probably done this the most with Star Trek, the Original Series (yes, I'm that old), but have transferred that obsession to Harry Potter since about 2003, when I finally started to read the series.
+I've probably done this the most with Star Trek, the Original Series (yes, I'm that old), but transferred that obsession to Harry Potter around 2003, when I finally started to read the series.
 I love this site, and have read hundreds of the HP stories here.